-Repetitions

-Allows you to have sequence loop a specified number of times.
+Repetitions Allows a sequence loop a specified number of times.
 This gives you a controlled sequence that will exit in a predictable way.
 The number of repetitions must be at least one, as that number represents the first time through the main body.
 The maximum number of repetitions is 255.

-Forever

-Allows you to loop the sequence indefinitely.
+Forever Allows looping of the sequence indefinitely.
 Only four actions will interrupt a sequence when Forever is selected:

-- You push a remote control station button, thereby activating a new preset or sequence. - A station closure activates a new preset or sequence. - A scheduled calendar activity activates a preset or sequence. - You push (Stop) button on playback toolbar.
+- You push a remote control station button, thereby activating a new preset or sequence. - A station closure activates a new preset or sequence. - A scheduled calendar activity activates a preset or sequence. - You push (Stop) button on playback toolbar. - Duration Allows looping of the sequence for a specified length of time, regardless of any repetitions.

-Duration

-Allows you to loop the sequence for a specified length of time, regardless of any repetitions.
 When you select Duration, you will have to enter the length of the duration in hours, minutes, and seconds.
 The maximum duration is 23 hours 50 minutes 00 seconds.